sid7631/test-qa/README.md

 # Test Automation

-This project was implemented using selenium with mocha and chai
+This project was set up using selenium with mocha and chai

 ## Available Scripts